 Lymphomas are cancers that develop in the lymphatic system -- the tissues and organs that produce, store, and carry white blood cells.
-The lymphatic system includes the bone marrow, spleen, thymus, lymph nodes, and a network of thin tubes that carry lymph and white blood cells to all the tissues of the body.
-Types of lymphoma include non-Hodgkin's, Hodgkin's, and cutaneous T-cell lymphoma.
+The lymphatic system includes:

-In non-Hodgkin's lymphoma, the most common form of the disease, cells in the lymphatic system become abnormal.
-They divide and grow without any order or control, or old cells that should die, don't.
+- Non-Hodgkin's lymphoma -- The most common form of the disease.
+Cells in the lymphatic system become abnormal.
+They divide and grow without any order or control.
+Or old cells that should die don't.
 Non-Hodgkin's lymphoma can begin or spread to almost any part of the body.

-In Hodgkin's disease, cells in the lymphatic system also become abnormal, but the cancer tends to spread in an orderly way from one group of lymph nodes to the next.
+- Hodgkin's lymphoma -- The cells in the lymphatic system become abnormal.
+But the cancer tends to spread in an orderly way from one group of lymph nodes to the next.
 Eventually, it can spread almost anywhere.

-In cutaneous T-cell lymphoma, T-lymphocytes (infection fighting white blood cells) become cancerous, causing skin problems.
+- Cutaneous T-cell lymphoma -- T-lymphocytes, which are infection-fighting white blood cells, become cancerous, causing skin problems.

 Signs and Symptoms

 Lymphoma is accompanied by the following signs and symptoms:

 - Painless swelling in lymph nodes in neck, underarm, or groin